wasn-eu/CubeCell_Getting_Started/README.md

   - Select your COM Port and click connect.
    - Press the Reset (RST) button on you CubeCell device.
-   - you should see a message with the address and the name of your sensor
+   - you should see a message with the name of your sensor

+	Copyright @ 2019 Heltec Automation.All rights reserved.
+	Sensor Port Scanning...
+	  Found BME680
+	  Found MPU9250
+	...
+   - Or if you have the I2C Switch installed you will see the Port number and name of the sensor:

    	Copyright @ 2019 Heltec Automation.All rights reserved.
 	Sensor Port Scanning...
 	  Port 0
 	    Found BME680